CrumrineCoder/Pomodoro-Version-2/README.md

 # Pomodoro App

 This is a front end project built as part of FreeCodeCamp's cirriculum.
 The website is for using a timer for working and taking breaks; the method is called the Pomodoro method.
 The settings are minimalistic in design.
 The user can pause, restart, and play the  pomodoro clock.
 I use jQueryProgress to display the progress of the pomodoro.
+The app also uses jQueryProgress to display to the user the progress of the current Pomodoro the user is on.

+I learned about intervals for this one and about minimalistic design: initially I had a large amount of buttons, but I was able to streamline them into a UI design I like.
+I want to learn about sessions and be able to store a user's preferences.

 ## User Stories